Our leadership group

 Fiona has a wealth of knowledge and experience in digital collections, open licensing and rights, metadata, software development, and collaborative leadership.
 She advocates for user-centred research and design with a focus on how digital discovery platforms need to function, be protected, maintained, and continuously improved to best meet the needs of people.

-Lewis manages a small team in the Office of the National Librarian that is responsible for the National Library's strategic, financial and business planning processes, providing secretariat support for the National Library’s statutory bodies, and assisting the National Librarian to meet his statutory responsibilities.
+Helen manages a small team in the Office of the National Librarian that is responsible for the National Library's strategic, financial and business planning processes, providing secretariat support for the National Library’s statutory bodies, and assisting the National Librarian to meet her statutory responsibilities.

 Tui leads the public engagement, fundraising, operational and commercial activities of the National Library.
 At the heart of this work is connecting the knowledge and taonga held within the National Library with communities and visitors.

 Tui has built complex national innovation programmes from scratch, including Mahuki: the world’s first business accelerator for the culture sector (located within Te Papa).
 She has also been a former New Zealand Trade Commissioner in Melbourne, General Manager of a leading creative digital agency, and Chief Executive of Creative HQ.

 Tui also led the Maori Enterprise Team of Trade NZ (now NZ Trade and Enterprise).
 A scholarship recipient for the 2017 Global Women Breakthrough Leaders Programme and a finalist in the Government category of the Wellingtonian of the year awards 2017, Tui is passionate about creative entrepreneurship and innovation.

 Mark represents the National Library’s interests in the Tāhuhu programme and also holds the National Library’s leadership role across the documentary heritage sector in Aotearoa.